DaChoco/MangaBooru/README.md

 * Searching
 * Image extraction from S3
 * Database Schema
+* Style the footer
 * General site design planned
+* Make return images route only return unique tag names - Done
 # Things to do
-* Make return images route only return unique tag names - Done
 * Make thumbnails column in database so that presigned urls can be called less often.
-Lets only call them for when the end user wants the high res version.
+Lets only call them for when the end user wants the high res version. - In Progress, mostly done besides an actual see full version btn
-* Style the footer
 * Making an account page (and account menu)
-* All tags page
+* All tags page.
+Just a list of the tags, not complicated.
 * -Further down the line:
 	* Parameterized routing per page/image
 	* Basic authentication and cookies with JWT
 # Features
 * Coming soon